currawong-project/libcw/README.md

 - Implement dynamic loading of procs.

-- Implement a debug mode to aid in building networks and subnets (or is logging good enough)
+- Implement a debug mode to aid in building networks and user-defined-procs (or is logging good enough)

 - Implement multi-field messages.